ulm0/leelo/README.md

-# Leelo - A Self-Hosted Read-It-Later PWA
+# Leelo - A Self-Hosted Read-It-Whenever PWA

-A modern, self-hosted read-it-later application with a unified backend and frontend architecture.
+A modern, self-hosted read-it-whenever application with a unified backend and frontend architecture.
 Save articles, organize them with tags, and read them in a clean, distraction-free interface.

 ## Features